odoo/odoo/doc/howtos/rdtraining/compute_onchange.rst

     - Add the field in the form view as depicted on the first image of the **Goal**.

-    Tip: you might give a try to the :meth:`~odoo.models.BaseModel.mapped` method.
+    Tip: you might want to give a try to the :meth:`~odoo.models.BaseModel.mapped` method.
 See `here <https://github.com/odoo/odoo/blob/f011c9aacf3a3010c436d4e4f408cd9ae265de1b/addons/account/models/account_payment.py#L686>`__
     for a simple example.